studybuffalo/jsPDF-TB/README.md

 ## Comments/Disclaimer
 These tools tend to be functionality I designed for other projects.
-At somepoint the intention will be to roll it all into a proper jsPDF plugin.
+At some point the intention will be to roll it all into a proper jsPDF plugin.
 As a hobby-programmer I cannot promise everything will adhere to the *standards*, but I certainly try to and am happy to hear any suggestions.